rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

-###Scanning a Barcode
+###Enable barcode scanner and scan a bacrode
-In this example you'll see how to enable your device's barcode scanner and scan a barcode with said scanner.
-This example assumes that the ebapi-modules.js file resides in the same folder as the HTML file invoking it.
+This example shows how to enable your device's barcode scanner and access the data gathered by the scanner.
+Note that this example assumes that your ebapi-modules.js file is in the same folder as the HTML invoking it.
+On symbol devices, data wedge needs to be disabled or the Enterprise Browser will not be able to claim any of the scanners.
 <pre><code>:::javascript
 &lt;head&gt;
+    &lt;title&gt;Barcode API Test&lt;/title&gt;
     &lt;script type="text/javascript" charset="utf-8" src="ebapi-modules.js"&gt;&lt;/script&gt;

-    &lt;title&gt;Barcode API Test&lt;/title&gt;

-    &lt;script&gt;
+    &lt;script type="text/javascript"&gt;
         function scanReceived(params){
             // No data or no timestamp, scan failed. if(params['data']== "" || params['time']==""){